Sara Skyttedal: Founding of Folklistan (The People's List)

 On 8 April 2024, Skyttedal and former Social Democratic politician and healthcare entrepreneur Jan Emanuel, founded Folklistan (The People's List), with the intention of running candidates for the upcoming 2024 European Parliament elections.

 Member of the European Parliament, 2019–2024

 In 2018, Skyttedal was elected as the Christian Democrats’ leading candidate for the 2019 European elections.
 Since becoming a Member of the European Parliament, she has been serving on the Committee on Industry, Research and Energy.
 In this capacity, she has been leading the committee's work on reforming the European Union Emissions Trading System since 2021.

 In addition to her committee assignments, Skyttedal has been part of the Parliament's delegation to the Conference on the Future of Europe since 2021.

+Municipal commissioner

+Skyttedal received harsh criticism on Twitter after using the word "Quisling" about Annie Lööf, with users pointing out that she was comparing Lööf to a Nazi.
+Party leader Ebba Busch Thor distanced herself from the remark, telling Nyheter24 that it was "not a word I would have chosen myself" and "an inappropriate choice of words."
+In January 2018, Skyttedal wrote on Twitter that there were so many "dumpuckon" boycotting air travel that the conditions for airlines to invest in new green technology were worsening, and that she therefore flew a few extra times as her own form of climate compensation.